 No. You will not be allowed to use a calculator or any other tool for calculating answers.

 What if I Fail the CCAT?

-The CCAT is not pass or fail.
-Your score is compared to others who have taken the test then shown to the hiring manager so they can see if you are a good fit for the position and its demands.
+The CCAT is not passing or fail.
+Your score is compared to others who have taken the test and then shown to the hiring manager so they can see if you are a good fit for the position and its demands.

 Can I Retake the CCAT?